 Activity and Passivity in Tango

-If caught in the dilemma either marry someone loves you or someone you love, what would be your choice?
-Most women may choose the former because security is programmed in women's psychology.
+If you were caught in the dilemma of either marrying someone who loves you or someone you love, what would your choice be?
+Most women will likely choose the former because a sense of security is programmed into the female psyche.
 For a woman, as Eileen Chang said, love means being loved - a safety net for her and her children.
-In contrast, most men will choose to marry the woman they love because men are brought up to be providers and protectors.
-Which gives men certain advantages, as a proactive giver will end up wining the love he yearns, whereas a passive receiver could end up losing everything.
+Instead, most men will choose to marry the woman they love because men are brought up to be providers and protectors.
+This gives men certain advantages, as a proactive giver will end up wining the love he yearns, whereas a passive receiver could end up losing everything.
 Unfortunately, the latter is often the fate of those who married security and failed to contribute.

 I suspect that is not irrelevant to the perfunctory attitude of some women in tango.
-They sit there talking and don't care about the men who want to dance with them.
-They scowled at the inviter, showing disdain.
+They sit there talking and don't care about men.
+They scowled at the inviters, showing disdain.
 They use an open dance hold to replace the embrace, prop with their arms against the man or lean back to keep distance.
 They avoid emotional involvement, focus on the steps and neglect their duty to bring contentment to their partner.
 At the same time, they expect their partner to make them totally satisfied.

 January 21, 2015